 You should then define several specific research objectives.
 These indicate the topics or issues the research plans to investigate to achieve the primary objective.

-In the case of exploring the buyers' journey, specific objectives may be 'To explore the needs, behaviours and decisions made at each stage of the journey', 'To identify key tmoments of truth' and 'To understand what factors are important from a provider'.
+In the case of exploring the buyers' journey, specific objectives may be 'To explore the needs, behaviours and decisions made at each stage of the journey', 'To identify key moments of truth' and 'To understand what factors are important from a provider'.

-When setting your objectives, ask yourself, 'What do I need to learn to help guide me to achieve my business goal?'
+Your objectives should be set with your business goal in mind, which underlines why you are doing the research in the first place.
+When developing your objectives, ask yourself, 'What do I need to learn to help guide me to achieve my business goal?'

 Why are research objectives so important?

 You'd be forgiven for thinking setting research objectives is quick and easy.
 But it's important to invest appropriate time to think them through properly.